UKHomeOffice/application-container-platform/docs/services.md

-## Artifact Storage
+## Artefact Storage

 ### Artifactory

-ACP uses [Artifactory][artifactory] as its internal binary repository store for projects to push build time artifacts and dependencies to, such as jars and python modules.
+ACP uses [Artifactory][artifactory] as its internal binary store for projects to push build time artefacts and dependencies to, such as jars and python modules.

 Before ACP began using Amazon ECR, we also stored Docker images on Artifactory.
 You can now access those images [here][docker_images].
 Note that if an image is not downloaded for one year, we remove it from the repository.